crashoverride777/swifty-rate/README.md

 override func viewDidAppear(animated: Bool) {
         super.viewDidAppear(animated)

-        // To test the alert you can set appLaunchesUntilAlert to something negative e.g -1
+        // This way it will use the default app launches setting of 20 SwiftyRate.request(forAppID: "Enter your app ID", from: self)

-        // This way it will use the default app launches setting of 20 SwiftyRate.requestReview(forAppID: "Enter your app ID", from: self)
+        // This way it will use your own custom app launches setting SwiftyRate.request(forAppID: "Enter your app ID", appLaunchesUntilAlert: 5, from: self) }

-        // This way it will use your own custom app launches setting SwiftyRate.requestReview(forAppID: "Enter your app ID", appLaunchesUntilAlert: 5, from: self) }
+To test the alert you can set appLaunchesUntilAlert to something negative e.g -1
 ```

 To get your app ID, login to iTunes connect and go to MyApps-AppInformation and you should see it under General Information.